ProJensen/Active-Directory-Proxmox/Lab08-Remote-Assistance-Access/README.md

 - Create and link a GPO for Remote Assistance
 - Enable Offer Remote Assistance through Group Policy
 - Configure the helper group in the policy
-- Verify that the required firewall settings are allowed
 - Test a Remote Assistance connection from ADMIN01 to CLIENT01

 ## Tools and Services Used